Quick answer

 TDEE Calculator: what it calculates

-TDEE Calculator calculates estimated tdee from sex, age and weight.
-The core method is TDEE = Mifflin-St Jeor BMR x activity multiplier.
+TDEE Calculator calculates estimated TDEE from sex, age, weight, height, and activity level.
+The visible formula is TDEE = Mifflin-St Jeor BMR x activity multiplier.

 Health Calculators